-Every graduate of ISG-Jubail is required to commit to 10 hours of service per year starting with the 2015-16 academic year.
+Every graduate of ISG-Jubail is required to commit to 10 hours of service per year.
 This 40 hours of service is reflected on their official high school transcript.
 Students who arrive after the beginning of 9th grade will meet their service requirement by completing 10 hours per year of attendance at ISG-Jubail.
 “Service” is defined as volunteering for their school, their city, their country, and/or even the world community.
 Service must take place outside of class time.
 Hours are approved and recorded by the college counselor.

 The following is an alphabetized list of some of the service opportunities at ISG-Jubail:

 ASA: Peer-to-Peer Tutoring/Study Buddies